Mosquitoes flying around

 How to prevent ticks from coming indoors

-To keep ticks from coming into your home, perform thorough tick checks on yourself and your pets after being outdoors.
+To prevent ticks from entering your home, perform thorough tick checks on yourself and your pets after being outdoors.
 Check your skin, clothing, bags brought in from outdoors, and pets’ fur for the presence of ticks.
 Use a magnifying glass, as some ticks are very tiny.

 When outside, avoid walking through dense bushes or tall grasses where ticks hang out, especially during your local tick season.
-In most parts of the United States, late March through September is tick season, as these pests can be prevalent throughout the summer and autumn months.
-The tick season typically ends when temperatures drop below freezing in late Fall.
+In most parts of the United States, tick season is from late March through September, as these pests can be prevalent throughout the summer and autumn months.
+The tick season typically ends when temperatures drop below freezing in late fall.

-Ticks can easily attach to your skin without your feeling them when you brush up against vegetation.
-To help avoid getting these critters on you and bringing them into your house, wear closed-toe shoes and socks.
+Ticks can easily attach to your skin without feeling them when brushing up against vegetation.
+Wear closed-toe shoes and socks to help avoid getting these critters on you and bringing them into your house.
 Use long pants, preferably with the bottoms tucked inside your socks, long-sleeved shirts, and a hat when walking through wooded areas.

 What to do if you find a tick in your house

 First, check every person and pet for ticks on skin and clothing.
-Place all clothes worn before coming indoors into a hot dryer.
-Doing this helps kill ticks in the house that might be hiding in that clothing.
+Then, place all clothes worn before coming indoors in a hot dryer.
+This helps kill ticks in the house that might be hiding in that clothing.

 A deer tick that hasn’t fed yet will only survive indoors for up to 24 hours.
 However, if a tick is sitting on wet clothing, it can live for a few days.
 Check damp locations for ticks, as they may hide in these well-suited areas.